isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Healthier Dining Grant

 The Healthier Dining Grant is a funding scheme which empowers Healthier Dining Programme Partners to promote healthier menu options.

 <a href="https://www.hpb.gov.sg/healthy-living/food-beverage/healthier-dining-grant-schemes/about-the-healthier-dining-grant" target="_blank" style="color:#037e8a">Find out more</a>

-#### Healthier Dining Innovation Grant
+#### Healthier Dining Innovation Grant (HDI)

 HDI is a funding scheme of up to $5,000 for F&B operators to take their first step towards capability upgrading in 4 areas: R&D, Purchase of Healthier Ingredients, Culinary Training, and Recipe Reformulation.

 <a href="https://www.hpb.gov.sg/healthy-living/food-beverage/healthier-dining-grant-schemes/about-the-healthier-dining-innovation" target="_blank" style="color:#037e8a">Find out more</a>

-#### Healthier Ingredient Development Scheme
+#### Healthier Ingredient Development Scheme (HIDS)

-HIDS supports food manufacturers to use new healthier ingredients.
-Funds up to 80% qualifying project costs, cap at $500,000 across the 3 supportable categories.
+HIDS incentivises food ingredient manufacturers/suppliers to develop greater varieties of healthier ingredients, and to promote their adoption among F&B businesses and consumers.
+The scheme funds up to 80% qualifying project costs, cap at $500,000.

 <a href="https://www.hpb.gov.sg/healthy-living/food-beverage/healthier-ingredient-schemes/about-the-healthier-ingredient-development-scheme" target="_blank" style="color:#037e8a">Find out more</a>

-#### Healthier Ingredient Promotion Scheme
+#### Healthier Ingredient Promotion Scheme (HIPS)

-HIPS supports food services to use healthier ingredients by funding up to 80% of qualifying project costs, with an overall cap of $300,000.
-It also funds up to 100% for Ingredient Thematic Promotion activities.
+HIPS incentivises food ingredient manufacturers/suppliers to promote the adoption of healthier ingredients, among F&B businesses and consumers.
+The scheme funds up to 80% qualifying project costs, cap at $300,000.

 <a href="https://www.hpb.gov.sg/healthy-living/food-beverage/healthier-ingredient-schemes/about-the-healthier-ingredient-promotion-scheme" target="_blank" style="color:#037e8a">Find out more</a>

-#### Hiring Incentives

-Employers who hire and train mid-career workers aged 40 and above through reskilling programmes will receive salary support of 20% for 6 months, capped at $6,000 per newly hired mid-career worker.

-<a href="https://www.wsg.gov.sg/hiring-incentive.html?_ga=2.17281913.1350925244.1585126833-1444146672.1584946395" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG Building Specialist Sponsorship (BSS)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor approximately 80% of the training.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/building-specialist" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG Building Specialist Sponsorship (Crane & Operations)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firm through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor approximately 80% of the course fee.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/building-specialist" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG Diploma Scholarship/Sponsorship (full-time)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor approximately 70% of the award.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/diploma" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG Diploma Sponsorship (part-time)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor up to 70% of the award.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/Part-Time-Sponsorships" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG ITE Scholarship (full-time)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor approximately 80% of the award.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/ite" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG Postgraduate Sponsorship (for part-time degree)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor up to 70% of the award.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/Part-Time-Sponsorships" target="_blank" style="color:#037e8a">Find out more</a>

 #### iBuildSG Undergraduate Sponsorship Programme (Part-Time)

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor up to 70% of the award.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/Part-Time-Sponsorships" target="_blank" style="color:#037e8a">Find out more</a>

 "#### iBuildSG Undergraduate
  Scholarship/Sponsorship (full-time)"

 Industry firms can co-sponsor suitable candidates with BCA and engage talents to join your firms through the iBuildSG Scholarship and Sponsorship Programmes.
 BCA could co-sponsor approximately 70% of the award.

 <a href="https://www.buildingcareers.gov.sg/Programmes-Initiatives/Scholarship-and-Sponsorship-Programmes/undergraduate" target="_blank" style="color:#037e8a">Find out more</a>

 #### Industrial Water Solutions Demonstration Fund (IWSDF)

-The IWSPF provides funding and technical support for projects to treat and reclaim fresh water from industrial used water for process reuse.
+The IWSDF provides funding and technical support to local non-domestic large water users to implement projects that treat and reclaim fresh water from industrial used water for process reuse.

 <a href="https://www.pub.gov.sg/research/industrialwatersolutions/funding" target="_blank" style="color:#037e8a">Find out more</a>

 #### Industry 4.0 Human Capital Initiative (IHCI) Enabler Programme

-With up to 90% funding support, the programme is an 8-week programme that focuses on helping manufacturing companies enhance operations with Industry 4.0 and optimise returns with effective human capital management.
+With up to 90% funding support, the IHCI Enabler is an 8-week programme that focuses on helping companies get started on Industry 4.0 transformation and optimise returns with effective human capital management.

 <a href="https://ihci.sbf.org.sg" target="_blank" style="color:#037e8a">Find out more</a>

-#### Internationalisation iSkills Talent Development Programme

-Internationalisation Skills (iSkills) Talent Development Programme aims to equip internationalisers with skills and capabilities for businesses to venture abroad.
+#### Internationalisation Skills (iSkills) Talent Development Programme

+(iSkills) Talent Development Programme is customised for both junior and senior internationalisers.
+Participating businesses can expect overseas immersion and a final project.

 <a href="https://www.enterprisejobskills.sg/content/recruit-talent/internationalisation-skills-talent-development-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Kickstart Fund
+#### Kickstart Fund (KF)

-The kickstart fund supports the creation and test-bedding of innovative lifestyle concepts and events with strong tourism potential and scalability.
+The KF supports the creation and test-bedding of innovative lifestyle concepts and events with strong tourism potential and scalability, adding to existing tourism software and enhancing the vibrancy in Singapore.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/kickstart-fund-kf.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### LEAD International Fairs & Missions

-TACs can tap on LEAD IFM to help participating SMEs defray costs incurred by 50% or 70% when SMEs participates in its overseas missions and trade fairs.
+#### Leisure Events Fund (LEF)

+The LEF supports the development of world-class, differentiated, celebrated leisure event experiences in Singapore, to delivery key tourism outcomes and establish Singapore as one of the world's most vibrant cities.

+<a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/leisure-events-fund-lef.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Local Enterprise and Association Development (LEAD) Programme

+TACs keen to drive capability development and internationalisation projects can tap on LEAD programme.
+LEAD supports up to 70% of eligible costs for qualifying projects.

 <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-partners/local-enterprise-and-association-development-programme" target="_blank" style="color:#037e8a">Find out more</a>

-#### Leisure Events Fund

-The LEF supports development of world-class, differentiated, celebrated leisure event experiences in Singapore to establish Singapore as one of the world's most vibrant cities.

-<a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/leisure-events-fund-lef.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Market Readiness Assistance
+#### Market Readiness Assistance (MRA) Grant

-SMEs looking to market products and services overseas can receive up to 70% support for eligible costs with the MRA grant.
+SMEs looking to take their business overseas can receive up to 70% support for eligible costs with the MRA grant from 1 April 2020 - 31 March 2023.

 <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/market-readiness-assistance-grant" target="_blank" style="color:#037e8a">Find out more</a>

 #### Multichannel E-commerce Platform (MEP) Programme

-This programme connects SMEs to solution providers, which will help to list and sell products on multiple overseas e-marketplaces.
-Eligible SMEs will receive a one-time support at 90% of eligible costs for a year.
+This programme connects SMEs to MEP solution providers, which will help to list and sell products on multiple overseas e-marketplaces.
+Eligible SMEs will receive a one-time support-70% of eligible costs for a year.

 <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/new-market-entry-support/multichannel-e-commerce-platform-mep-programme" target="_blank" style="color:#037e8a">Find out more</a>

-#### MySkillsFuture.sg "Research & Product Development" courses

-This is a catalogue of SkillsFuture approved courses on Research & Product Development.

-<a href="https://www.myskillsfuture.sg/content/portal/en/training-exchange/course-directory.html?fq=Course_Supp_Period_To_1%3A%5B2020-05-04T00%3A00%3A00Z%20TO%20*%5D&fq=IsValid%3Atrue&q=*%3A*&cat=fq%3DArea_of_Training_text_exact%3A(%22Research%20%26%20Product%20Development%22)&cattext=Research%20%26%20Product%20Development&cattype=undefined" target="_blank" style="color:#037e8a">Find out more</a>

 #### New Talent Feature Grant (NTFG)

 The NTFG helps first and second-time directors to launch their careers by providing support of up to $250,000 or 100% for their feature film's qualifying costs.
 Feature files should be 70 minutes or longer.

 <a href="https://www.imda.gov.sg/programme-listing/new-talent-feature-grant" target="_blank" style="color:#037e8a">Find out more</a>

 #### Operation & Technology Roadmap (OTR)

 Development of technology roadmaps to map out priorities that are aligned to businesses' strategies and developmental plans.
-Eligible SMEs may receive up to 80% funding support.
+Eligible SMEs may receive up to 70% funding support.

 <a href="https://www.a-star.edu.sg/Collaborate/programmes-for-smes/Operation-Technology-Roadmap" target="_blank" style="color:#037e8a">Find out more</a>

 #### Operations Management Innovation Programme (OMNI)

-OMNI aims to train engineers, managers and senior staff to be technology innovators to achieve manufacturing excellence by using operations management techniques and technologies that support a company's strategy.
+OMNI is a joint initiative between SIMTech and SSG to train in-house champions to systematically integrate business, operation management and productivity improvement through the OMNI methodology.

 <a href="https://www.enterprisejobskills.sg/content/upgrade-skills/operations-management-innovation-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Part-Time Re-employment Grant (PTRG)

+Provides funding support to companies that voluntarily commit to providing part-time re-employment to all eligible seniors who request for it.

+<a href="https://www.mom.gov.sg/about-us/budget-highlights-2020" target="_blank" style="color:#037e8a">Find out more</a>

 #### P-Max

-Funding support for SMEs to better recruit, manage and retain newly-hired PMETs.
+Funding support for SMEs to better recruit, manage and retain newly-hired local PMETs.

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/p-max-employer.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### P-Max for Older Workers

-Funding support for SMEs to better recruit, manage and retain newly-hired PMETs and older workers who are Singapore Citizen age 50 years & above.
+Funding support for SMEs to better recruit, manage and retain newly-hired Singapore Citizen PMETs who are aged 50 years & above.

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/p-max-employer.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### P-Max Lite

 Funding support for SMEs to learn and improve their HR practices within the organisation.

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/p-max-employer.html" target="_blank" style="color:#037e8a">Find out more</a>